g1eny0ung/blog/content/posts/build-a-chrome-extension-with-figwheel-main/index.md

 > You can't use inline scripting in your Chrome App pages.
 The restriction bans both \<script\> blocks and event handlers (\<button onclick="..."\>).

-Refer to the errors above, to solve this problem, we need to set `content_security_policy` field in the `manifest.json`:
+Refer to the errors above, to solve this problem, we need to set the `content_security_policy` field in the `manifest.json`:

 ```json
 {